 - This tofu scramble would also work wonderfully as part of a larger brunch spread that includes vegan pancakes or vegan blueberry muffins.

 Frequently Asked Questions

-Some great veggie options to sauté include sliced mushrooms, fresh kale or baby spinach, thin strips of bell pepper, diced tomatoes, sliced or diced onions/shallots, and sliced scallions.
-And a little garlic tossed into the mix never hurt anyone ;)
+Some great veggie options to sauté include sliced mushrooms, finely chopped kale or baby spinach, chopped broccoli florets, thin strips of bell pepper, and diced tomatoes.

 - 1 14- or 16-ounce (400/454g) block of firm tofu*